paul-hammant/tbd/content/monorepos/index.md

 ```

 Directories `moduleone` and `moduletwo` have to exist.
 The idea of monorepos that are doing the gcheckout style
-modifications of a dev workstations checkout, is that build graphs are calculated not declared.
+modifications of a development workstations checkout, is that build graphs are calculated not declared.
 You'd need a
 feature like this in Maven to track that:

 ```xml